sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

       .. cpp:class:: template<typename TInner> \
                      Inner

-In general the reference must include the template paraemter declarations, e.g., ``template\<typename TOuter> Wrapper::Outer`` (:cpp:class:`template\<typename TOuter> Wrapper::Outer`).
+In general the reference must include the template parameter declarations, e.g., ``template\<typename TOuter> Wrapper::Outer`` (:cpp:class:`template\<typename TOuter> Wrapper::Outer`).
 Currently the lookup only succeed if the template parameter identifiers are equal strings.
 That is, ``template\<typename UOuter> Wrapper::Outer`` will not work.

-The inner class template can not be directly referenced, unless the current namespace is changed or the following shorthand is used.
+The inner class template cannot be directly referenced, unless the current namespace is changed or the following shorthand is used.
 If a template parameter list is omitted, then the lookup will assume either a template or a non-template, but not a partial template specialisation.
 This means the